 Laptops running Google’s Chrome OS, known as Chromebooks, start as low as $200.
 These laptops are designed to use web-based apps like Google Docs so they’re more limited than something running Windows or macOS but if everything you do is online, they’re a good low-cost option.

 How much does a laptop cost?
 If you need a fully-featured operating system, expect to pay $500 to $1,000 for a good entry-level laptop.
 As you move up the price scale from there, you’ll get faster processors, more memory, more storage capacity, and larger screens.
+There is a huge collection of laptops at pickcheaplaptops.com where you can get information about all types of laptops according to your budget.

 If you move up to the $1,500 to $2,000 range, you’ll get a powerful laptop with plenty of storage and capacity to last for several years.